maxvisser/rocketchat.github.io/_posts/2017/12/2017-12-06-classuite.md

 author: Louise Message
 ---

-## Open source and customization

-Open source software, like Rocket.Chat, can reduce licensing fees and the time and cost to develop software.
-Classuite used Rocket.Chat's SDKs, customized the UI, added and removed features to rapidly and affordably create their classroom chat product for teachers and students.
+Open source software, like Rocket.Chat, can reduce licensing fees, time and cost to develop software.
+Classuite used Rocket.Chat's SDKs, customized the UI and features to rapidly and affordably create their classroom chat product for teachers and students.

-### Simplicity meets functionality

-Classuite couldn’t guarantee that its audience would be tech savvy, so they needed a chat interface that was simple and comfortable to use.
-Functionality was also important, as teachers and students would be using the platform to collaborate on projects, set and complete homework and take part in private and group conversations.

-### Customizing Classuite using Rocket.Chat
+### Custom Rocket.Chat User Interface

-#### Personalized chat interface

-Classuite used Rocket.Chat’s personalizable API to create a tailored user experience.
-The chat was reskinned in bold colours and features such as notification settings in the profile tab were removed

-Classuite used Rocket.Chat’s personalizable API to reskin their product in bold, appealing colours.
-They also created simplified profiles and removed features like starrings and pinning messages for a clean, simplified experience.

-Simplified profile featuring bold colours
+Classuite created a custom theme with bold colors and more spacing.
+They customized the right sidebar by removing advanced features, giving teachers and students easy access to essential actions like searching for users, viewing profiles and shared resources.
+The result is a clean and simplified user experience, which is easy to learn but still lets students and teachers communicate and collaborate in real time.

 #### **Do it yourself**: Customization using Rocket.Chat’s API